sumeethofficial-svg/woocommerce-store-factory/README.md

 If a key is missing, or the plugin cannot be installed, the Job carries on and the store still has Cash on delivery. `kubectl logs -n store-<name> job/wordpress-init` shows which step was skipped.

-To pay: choose the Razorpay option at checkout and use Razorpay's test details.
-UPI: `success@razorpay` succeeds and `failure@razorpay` fails.
-Test cards are listed in Razorpay's documentation.
-Which methods (including UPI) appear in the Razorpay window is controlled by your Razorpay test dashboard settings, so enable UPI there.
-The browser needs internet access to load Razorpay's checkout.
-Orders are marked paid from the browser callback.
-Razorpay webhooks need a public URL, so they are not set up for localhost.

-Manual setup if the plugin was not configured automatically: WordPress Admin → Plugins → Add New → "Razorpay for WooCommerce" → Install and Activate → WooCommerce → Settings → Payments → Razorpay → enable, paste the test Key ID and Key Secret, Save.
-Make sure the store currency is INR under WooCommerce → Settings → General.

-Provisioning order: namespace and quota → Secrets and ConfigMap → MySQL Service and StatefulSet → wait for MySQL → WordPress PVC, Deployment, Service, Ingress → wait for WordPress → WP-CLI Job → `ready`.

-Deletion removes the namespace, waits until it is gone, then marks the row `deleted`.
-A store name can be reused afterwards.

-Interrupted work resumes on backend start: stores left in `requested`, `provisioning`, `initializing` or `deleting` are picked up again.

 ## Run locally